-This is the third geopolitical crisis that throws a ball over the Middle East.
-The first crisis began with the collapse of the Ottoman Empire.
-The second crisis followed World War II when the European colonial order turned to dust.
+This is the third geopolitical crisis that has cast a pall over the Middle East.
+The first began with the collapse of the Ottoman Empire.
+The second followed World War II, when the European colonial order turned to dust.
 The third crisis will reach its apex with the weakening of the American order and the increased influence of Iran and Russia, as well as other Arab and Western powers, generating yet more political disarray.
-The key features of the emergent crisis of Middle East geopolitics are foreign incursions, failed states policies, humiliated people, extreme inequality and poverty, plundered natural resources, ethnic conflicts, violence, and religious radicalism.
+The key features of the emergent crisis of Middle East geopolitics are foreign incursions, failed states policies, humiliated peoples, extreme inequality and poverty, plundered natural resources, ethnic conflicts, violence, and religious radicalism.

-Since 9/11, Walter Benjamin’s apocalyptic tone of the 1930s has returned to relevance as political theory.
-Given the religious dimension of US foreign policy that spawned the chaos in the Middle East, it is hardly surprising that interest in religion and the theological structures of modernity have surged since 2001.
-The Bush administration’s foreign policy for the Middle East was more than preventive of attacks on US soil.
-It was Bush’s self-declared fate to fight against the “axis of evil" and his “mission” was to become the commander-in-chief in the global war on terrorism.
+Since 9/11, Walter Benjamin’s apocalyptic tone of the 1930s has returned to relevance as a political theory.
+Given the religious dimension of US foreign policy that spawned the chaos in the Middle East, it is hardly surprising that → interest in religion and the theological structures of modernity has surged since 2001.
+The Bush administration’s foreign policy for the Middle East was aimed at more than preventing attacks on US soil.
+It was Bush’s self-declared goal to fight against the “axis of evil”, and his “mission” was to become the commander-in-chief in the global war on terrorism.
 In doing so, his definition of US responsibility was to “defend the future of all mankind” – a claim that could seem like a messianic delirium.